 Palantir Technologies Whale Trades Spotted

-A whale with a lot of money to spend has taken a noticeably bearish stance on Palantir Technologies.
+Someone with a lot of money to spend has taken a bullish stance on Palantir Technologies (NYSE:PLTR).

-Looking at options history for Palantir Technologies (NYSE:PLTR) we detected 18 strange trades.

 What's The Price Target?